THE CONFEDERATE HORSE IN CAMP AND FIELD

-The legendary if not romantic image of the Southern cavalier is one of a dashing mounted Knight boldly and tenaciously fighting with chivalrous good humor until finally exhausted and over come by the sheer weight of the numerically superior Yankee hoards.
+The legendary and often over-romanticized image of the Southern cavalier is one of a dashing mounted Knight boldly and tenaciously fighting with chivalrous good humor until finally exhausted and over come by the sheer weight of the numerically superior Yankee hoards.
 Unquestionably, the reality was far different.
 Yet, while even today’s revisionists still uphold the bravery, fortitude and remarkable cavalry campaigns of the men that rode under Stuart, Mosby, Morgan, Forrest, Shelby and others, what about the noble steed that carried them across the sacred field of honor and into legend.
 How did the horse figure in the Southern war effort?
 Moreover, what was the reality of war for them?

 In the mid-19th century with the notable exception of the Thoroughbred, there were no established breeds or associations in America as we know them today.
 Although common horses were loosely categorized with names such as American, Morgan, Arab, Kentucky Saddle horses, Normans, Canadians and Spanish the fact is, the horseman of the period sought to breed or procure size, confirmation and mind-set in their animals for practical, everyday applications such as hunter, plantation, roadster, pacer, charger, draught, hack, etc. For them, the goal was function rather than form as is found in the classical sense of today’s blood lines.